 “In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
 Beloved, if God so loved us, we also ought to love one another.”
 (1 John 4: 10-11NKJV, emphasis added)

 God loved us without being loved in return.
 Our love for our husband should imitate God’s love for us.
 But the question is, “how to love your husband unconditionally?”.

-He uses marriage as an example saying, if he only loved his wife for everything she did for him, and how she made him feel, then he didn’t actually love her.
+He uses marriage as an example saying if he only loved his wife for everything she did for him, and how she made him feel, then he didn’t actually love her.

 “It [Love] always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 1 Corinthians 13:7-8a (NIV)

-Bitterness will thrive in the heart of a wife who doesn’t show compassion to her husband.
+Bitterness will thrive in the heart of a Christian wife who doesn’t show compassion to her husband.
 (Ask me how I know.)
 But bitterness is not an attribute of a biblical wife, so we must learn how to have compassion for our husband’s sin.Bitterness will thrive in the heart of a Christian wife who doesn’t show compassion to her husband.
 Click To Tweet